Innovative employee benefits, reward and recognition systems: when compensation isn't enough

-Whether employed full or part-time, employees inevitably want to take leave at some point, whether for a holiday or for personal illness or injury – and employees in Australia are entitled to do so.
+Whether employed full-time or part-time, employees inevitably want to take leave at some point, whether for a holiday or for personal illness or injury – and employees are entitled to do so.

 Paid annual leave

-The amount of paid annual leave that employees in Australia receive often depends on agreements they make with their employers.
-However, workers must get at least four weeks of leave, which is calculated based on the number of hours they normally work in a week, according to the Fair Work Ombudsman website.
-A full-time employee who works 38 hours per week, for example, receives 152 hours of paid leave per year, while a part-time employee working 15 hours per week receives 60 hours annually (the equivalent of four weeks on their typical work schedule).
+The amount of paid annual leave that Australian employees receive often depends on their agreements with their employers.
+However, workers must get at least four weeks of leave in a year, which is calculated based on the number of hours they normally work in a week.
+A full-time employee who works 38 hours per week, for example, receives 152 hours of paid leave per year.
+A part-time employee working 15 hours per week receives 60 hours annually (the equivalent of four weeks on their typical work schedule).

-Other types of entitlements, sick leave and carer’s leave, allow employees to take paid time off due to personal illness or injury or for carer responsibilities and family emergencies.
-The amount of leave that an employee is entitled to depends on how long they have worked for their employer and how many hours they work per week.
+Other types of entitlements, like sick leave and carer’s leave, allow employees to take paid time off due to personal illness or injury or for carer responsibilities and family emergencies.
+The amount of leave depends on how long they’ve worked for their employer and how many hours worked per week.
 A full-time employee, for example, is entitled to 10 days of sick leave each year.
 Employers are entitled to ask for proof of illness or injury, such as a medical certificate.

-In regard to annual leave and sick leave, casual employees are not eligible for the same employee benefits as full- and part-time staff.
+In regard to annual leave and sick leave, casual employees aren’t eligible for the same employee benefits in Australia as full- and part-time staff.